 Alternative Memory Allocation Methods.
-We compared Ginseng with memory overcommitment and allocation methods that are available to commercial IaaS providers: static, host-swapping and MOM.
-In the Static method, each guest is allocated a fixed amount of memory without any overcommitment.
+We compared Ginseng with memory overcommitment and allocation methods available to commercial IaaS providers: static, host-swapping and MOM.
+In the static method, each guest is allocated a fixed amount of memory without any overcommitment.
 This is a common method in public clouds.
 When relying on host-swapping, each guest gets a fixed memory quantity regardless of the number of guests, and the host is allowed to swap guest memory to balance memory between guests as it sees fit.
 This method is the fallback of many overcommitment methods.
-The Memory Overcommitment Manager (MOM) [34] collects data from its guests to learn about their memory pressure and continuously adjusts their balloon sizes to make the guests feel the same memory pressure as the host.
-This is a state-of-the-art overcommitment method that is freely available, but it is not a black-box method: it relies on probes inside the guests, and it can be easily circumvented by a malicious guest.
+The Memory Overcommitment Manager (MOM) [23] collects data from its guests to learn about their memory pressure and continuously adjusts their balloon sizes to make the guests feel the same memory pressure as the host.
+This is a state-of-the-art overcommitment method that is freely available, but it is not a black-box method: it relies on probes inside the guests and can be easily circumvented by a malicious one.

 Workloads.
 To experiment with overcommitment tradeoffs, we used benchmarks of elastic memory applications: applications that can improve their performance when given more memory on-the-fly over a large range of memory quantities, and can return memory to the system when needed.
 We experimented with a modified elastic memcached and with MemoryConsumer, a dedicated dynamic memory benchmark.
-Both applications interacted with the Ginseng guest agent to dynamically adjust their heap sizes when they won or lost memory: the Ginseng agent informed the application of the upcoming change and the application reacted by reducing its working-set size accordingly, so that when the balloon is inflated, the system would not run out of memory.
+Both applications interacted with the Ginseng guest agent to dynamically adjust their heap sizes when they won or lost memory: the Ginseng agent informed the application of the upcoming change and the application reacted by reducing its working-set size accordingly, so that the system would not run out of memory when the balloon is inflated.

-Elastic memcached is a version of memcached that can change its heap size on-the-fly to respond to guest memory changes.
-When ordered, memcached can free some internal-cache slabs (the less-needed ones, according to its internal statistics), or alternatively increase its internal cache size.
+Elastic memcached is a version of memcached that changes its heap size on-the-fly to respond to guest memory changes.
+It can free the less-needed internal-cache slabs or alternatively increase its internal cache size.
 Memcached was driven by a memslap client, a standard memcached benchmarking utility.
 To test a large number of guests quickly, we configured memslap such that memcached's performance graphs saturated at 2GB.
 To this end we ran memslap with a key size of 249 bytes, a value size of 1024 bytes, a window size of 100K, and a get/set ratio of 30:70, for 200 seconds each time.
 The application's performance is defined as the "get" hits per second.
 1

 MemoryConsumer is an elastic memory benchmark.
 It tries to write to a random 1MB-sized cell from a predefined range.
 If the address is within the range of memory currently available to the program, then 1MB of data is actually written to the memory address and it is considered a hit.
 After each attempt, whether a hit or a miss, it sleeps for 0.1 seconds, so that misses cost time.
 The application's performance is defined as the hits per second.
-This application is tailored as a pure memory overcommitment benchmark, in order to create clean tests, unhindered by bottlenecks in resources other than memory.
+This application is tailored as a pure memory overcommitment benchmark, in order to create clean tests, unhindered by resource bottlenecks other than memory.
 As with memcached, we chose a range of 1950 cells, so that performance graphs would saturate at 2GB.